Towards Generalising Neural Implicit Representations: Results

 \subsection{Choy Experiments}

-We begin with the dataset from the original paper.
+We begin with the dataset from \cite{mescheder2019occupancy}.
 Our experiments with point-cloud input are shown in Table~\ref{tab:choy:pc}.
-Given the small number of classes and fairly unique visual properties of the classes in this dataset, the high accuracy in classification is not unexpected, even with the reduced quality of the input point-clouds.
-To evaluate the performance of baseline encoder, we fix the encoder and train a simple classifier on the output.
-This classifier shows a substantial reduction is accuracy, compared to the jointly trained classification and reconstruction results, where the full accuracy on both tasks was recovered.
-For the jointly trained experiment, the encoder was \emph{not} fixed.
+Given the small number of classes and fairly distinct visual properties of the classes in this dataset, the high accuracy in classification is not unexpected, even with the reduced quality of the input point-clouds.
+To evaluate the classification performance of the baseline encoder, we fix its parameters and train a simple 2 layer MLP classifier to operate on its output encodings.
+Classification on this fixed encoder shows a substantial reduction in accuracy compared to the jointly trained case, \ie where the encoder is \emph{not} fixed.
+Notably in this joint training scenario, full accuracy in both tasks is recovered.

 Our experiments with image input are shown in Table~\ref{tab:choy:img}.
 The results are similar to the point-cloud experiments.
 As discussed in \cite{mescheder2019occupancy}, the lower performance in reconstruction for the ONet can potentially be attributed to occlusion.
-We do not include the ``Classification with ONet encoder'' experiment, as the encodings from the pre-trained ResNet are likely already effective for classification, meaning this experiment is not likely to provide any new insight.
+We also train the baseline from scratch without ResNet pre-training.
+Without pre-training the same ``Classification w/ONet encoder'' experiment shows a similar result to the point-cloud experiment where the network performs poorly on the classification task, as the network is not encouraged to generate features meaningful to other tasks.
+Further, without pre-training, the network was significantly less stable, and convergence was slower.
 The joint training result shows that the encoding is capable of performing both tasks without loss of accuracy.